isc-smalik/Teams-ChatBot/README.md

 # R2D2

-EcHo
+InterSystems Bot

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com).
+It is capable of fetching data from FHIR repository and present it in a well formatted manner.

 ## Prerequisites